-Rudy was born and raised in the heart of California's San Joaquin Valley.
-A few miles from the historical country music mecca Bakersfield, CA. Were he had the pleasure of working for Buck Owens at The Crystal Palace for an 7 year run.
+Rudy was born and raised in the heart of California's San Joaquin Valley, a few miles from the historical country music mecca Bakersfield, CA. There he had the pleasure of working for Buck Owens at The Crystal Palace for 7 years.
 Rudy has also filmed a new Instructional DVD and signed a deal with OHP Guitar.
-They are now running ads in two major guitar publications (Guitar World & Guitar Player) making Rudy’s exposure worldwide.
+They are now running ads in two major guitar publications (Guitar World & Guitar Player), providing him a worldwide exposure.

-His fan base is growing daily and his schedule grows busier.
+Following Rudy's performances on NBC's The Voice, his fan base contunues growing daily and his schedule grows busier.
 Many major artists in the Rock, Country and Blues community have given Rudy the thumbs up.
 Be on the lookout for a new album coming soon!